 Bottom-up treatment for eating disorders

 I’m not suggesting that all eating disorder treatment is ineffective.
-After all, many people do recover using current standards of care.
+After all, I teach behavioral strategies to my clients.
+And many people do recover using current standards of care.
 What I do think we need to see happen however is the addition of bottom-up treatments.

 Today we have the power of neuroscience.
 We understand the nervous system in ways we never did before.
 Research and insights from people like Drs.
 Daniel Siegel, Tina Payne Bryson, Pat Ogden, Peter Levine, and Stephen Porges help us understand behavioral problems through an entirely new lens.

 This new lens is being applied in many areas, including treatment for ADHD and autism.
+It’s revolutionizing the way we treat addiction.
 I believe it should be applied in the treatment of eating disorders.
 And parents and professionals who are doing this are seeing positive results.

 Today most treatment focuses on medical (weight and bloodwork), psychological (cognitive therapy), and nutritional.
 These are all necessary and helpful.
 But I’d like to see an expansion into therapies that address the nervous system.
 These can include things like: